 - are more likely to be successful at school

 - develop life skills such as self-discipline, punctuality and time-management

-- · improve options for the future, and
+- improve options for the future, and

-- learn and practice social skills.
+- learn and practice social skills

 Students are expected to attend everyday unless there is an acceptable reason preventing their attendance.
-For example, illness, including infectious disease (e.g. mumps or measles); incapacitated by injury which prevents their movement around the school; family holiday which cannot be arranged in school vacation time (Please note: an Exemption from School Form is required).
+For example, illness, including infectious disease (e.g. scabies or measles); incapacitated by injury which prevents their movement around the school; family holiday which cannot be arranged in school vacation time (Please note: an Exemption from School Form is required for school vacation time).